smarts-project/smarts-project.github.io/_pages/main-page.md

 - **Gold** US$6000
 - **Silver** US$4000
 - **Bronze** US$2000

+Additional prizes:
-- US$1000 for the **most innovative** approach out of top-6 finalists
+- US$1000 for the **most innovative** approach out of top-6 entries in both tracks
-- US$1000 given to one of the valid submissions (not in top-3 positions)
+- US$1000 given to one of the valid submissions not in top-3 positions in either track

 [Return to top](#the-competition)